Total Liabilities: Definition & Calculation

 Are Liabilities Good?

-It depends on the specific type of liability and its purpose.
+It depends on the specific type of liability, its purpose, and the overall amount of debt.
 For example, taking out a loan to purchase new assets to grow your business is a good liability.
-However, having too much liability can hurt business financials if they’re not managed properly.
+However, having too much liability can hurt business financials if it is not managed properly.